riedelcastro/thebibbrag/README.md

 in this [directory](https://github.com/riedelcastro/riedelcastro.github.com/tree/master/publications).
 Note that the bibtex file is **not** in the directory.
 This example shows how `thebibbrag` generates html for a jekyll site.
-To this end the pre and post-ample are used to turn the generated output into jekyll pages.
+To this end the pre and post-amble are used to turn the generated output into jekyll pages.